We all worry. We worry about our health. We fret over finances. We anguish over work, personal and family relationships.

 When that worry is out of proportion to the object of that concern, however, it can turn into something psychiatrists call anxiety.
 And it’s a condition that tends to feed upon itself.
 Because of the brain’s plasticity, worrying begets more worrying.

-UCI Health psychiatrist Robert G. Bota, MD, says anxiety can lead to debilitating symptoms such as:
+UCI Health psychiatrist Rimal Bera, MD, says anxiety can lead to debilitating symptoms such as:

-According to the National Institutes of Health, nearly 20 percent of adults and about 25 percent of adolescents age 13 to 18 will experience anxiety.
-Only 4 percent will have severe cases.
+According to the National Institutes of Health, nearly 20% of adults and about 25% of adolescents age 13 to 18 will experience anxiety.
+Only 4% will have severe cases.

 What is anxiety disorder?

-“There are many kinds of anxiety disorders,” says Bota, an associate professor of psychiatry and human behavior at the UCI School of Medicine.
+“There are many kinds of anxiety disorders,” says Bera, an associate professor of psychiatry and human behavior at the UCI School of Medicine.

 “Everything in psychiatry is related, and you’ll find many of the same symptoms in different disorders.
 You’ll also often find anxiety and depression together.”

 A common form of anxiety is generalized anxiety disorder, which is experienced as persistent worry or anxious feelings unrelated to an actual threat.

 - Panic attacks — severe episodes of anxiety that come without warning